helm/community/hips/hip-00xx-sequencing.md

 ## Open issues

 - Should this featureset take into account allowing application distributors to declare custom "readiness" definitions for given resources, besides the default?
-- How will `--wait` and `--wait-for-jobs` work with sequencing annotations?
 - Chart dependencies should be part of the Chart.yaml instead.

 ## Prior raised issues